sawsage8050/reconix/README.md

 ## What is this?

-Reconix is a network reconnaissance and enumeration tool that wraps around **nmap** and other common penetration testing utilities.
+Reconix is a network reconnaissance and enumeration tool built with **custom implementations** of common penetration testing utilities.
+Instead of relying on external tools like Hydra and Gobuster, Reconix includes **handwritten brute force** and **web fuzzing engines** written in Python.

-After completing a scan, it provides an **interactive post-scan menu** that allows further enumeration, exploitation assistance, and reporting.
+After completing a scan, it provides an **interactive post-scan menu** that allows further enumeration, exploitation assistance, and reporting - all with minimal external dependencies.

-The goal is to automate repetitive recon tasks and provide a clean workflow instead of manually running the same commands over and over.

 ---

-## Features
+## Key Features

-### Scanning
+### Scanning & Enumeration

-* Host discovery (including aggressive mode to reduce false positives)
+* Host discovery with aggressive mode to reduce false positives
 * Port scanning (fast, normal, or full 65535 ports)
 * Service and version detection
 * OS fingerprinting